 [".+"].
 However, this will not include Rake tasks that are in your deny list by default from the

 - To include any Rake tasks that are in your deny list by default, include them in your customized deny list.

 - To ensure the tasks are instrumented before they run if you are using Rails but your Rake task does not require the Rails environment, add

 require 'tasks/newrelic'to the top of the Rake tasks.

 Remove newrelic-rake when appropriate

 newrelic-rake third-party gem provides Rake instrumentation support as an add-on to the Ruby agent.
 If the agent detects

-newrelic-rake, it won't install the built-in Rake instrumentation and will record a log message like this at startup:
+newrelic-rake, it will not install the built-in Rake instrumentation, but it will record a log message like this at startup:

 INFO : Not installing New Relic supported Rake instrumentation because the third party newrelic-rake gem is present